Appearance

 Earl M. Wunderli, "Critique of Alma 36 as an Extended Chiasm," Dialogue: A Journal of Mormon Thought 38, no. 4 (Winter 2005): 97–112.
 Critical-side engagement arguing that the Edwards methodology is loose enough that similar significance levels can be detected in random English texts. ↩︎

 Donald W. Parry, The Book of Mormon Text Reformatted According to Parallelistic Patterns (Provo, UT: FARMS, 1992; revised editions).
-Comprehensive catalog of inverted parallelism, climactic parallelism, and other Hebraic structures throughout the Book of Mormon text — 490 pages of structural analysis. ↩︎
+Comprehensive catalog of inverted parallelism, climactic parallelism, and other Hebraic structures throughout the Book of Mormon text, 490 pages of structural analysis. ↩︎

 Stanford Carmack, "The Implications of Past-Tense Syntax in the Book of Mormon," Interpreter: A Journal of Mormon Scripture 14 (2015): 119–186; and "Joseph Smith Read the Words," Interpreter 18 (2016): 41–64.
-Joseph Smith's own 1832 history (available at the Joseph Smith Papers — anyone can verify the absence of chiastic structure by inspection) uses 19th-century American English grammar; the Book of Mormon's text contains pre-King-James-era English grammar that Joseph's personal writing never displays. ↩︎
+Joseph Smith's own 1832 history (available at the Joseph Smith Papers, where anyone can verify the absence of chiastic structure by inspection) uses 19th-century American English grammar; the Book of Mormon's text contains pre-King-James-era English grammar that Joseph's personal writing never displays. ↩︎

 Richard Lloyd Anderson, Investigating the Book of Mormon Witnesses (Salt Lake City: Deseret Book, 1981).
 Anderson documents over 200 separate testimony statements from the Book of Mormon witnesses and their close associates over their lifetimes. ↩︎